 Gender: MaleAllergy Scale: 1 - Won't WorkActivity Level: ActiveShedding: Will Shed Expected Size: 14-16 lbs.

-There are three in this litter, one boy and two girls.
-Two are red and one is a piebald which is brown and white.
+There are three in this litter, we are selling one boy.
 This litter will come with an application for registration with ACA.
-Mom and dad are both pure bred Mini Dachshunds and both are registered with ACA.
-Mom is red and weighs 14#.
-Dad is a peibald brown and white, he weighs 15#.
+Mom and dad are both pure bred Papillons and both are registered with ACA.
+Mom is red and white in color and she weighs 12#.
+Dad is sable and white in color and he weighs 16#.
 We will be selling this litter as pet quality and companion only, although they are registered we do not guarantee breeding or show potential.

 About This Breed: